satan666/sRaidFrames_Improved/README.md

 ## IMPORTANT
-- IF YOU'RE USING SRF 0.85 AND OLDER IT'S MANDATORY TO DELETE SRF FILES FROM SAVEDVARIABLES FOLDER !!!
+- If you're using SRF 0.85 and older it's mandatory to delete SRF files from savedVariables folder

 ## PACK CONTENT
 - sRaidFrames